Ben Bova: Career

+Published works

 As of February 2016, Bova had written over 124 books in various genres.
 He edited several works, including The Science Fiction Hall of Fame, Volume Two (1973) and Nebula Awards Showcase 2008.
 He wrote the Grand Tour novel series about exploration and colonization of the Solar System by humans.
-Reviewing a collection of 12 of the series published in 2004, The New York Times described Bova as "the last of the great pulp writers".
+Reviewing a collection of 12 of the series published in 2004, Gerald Jonas in The New York Times described Bova as "the last of the great pulp writers".